Karate Classes In Southall

 Giving Karate classes in Southall suitable for people from all areas of life both female and male.
 We provide lessons for people from beginner level all the way through to experienced Karate practitioners.
 Our Karate students might be male or female, young or old, we’re able to work with people from all avenues of life, irrespective of their sex or age group.

 Karate practice (Southall ) – Our Karate Classes in Southall

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Southall .
+We bring these three activities together to bring a complete Karate tuition experience in Southall .

 (info courtesy of: Karate Class in Southall )